Work With Us

 - Experience in guiding students to full-scale culminating presentations.

-- Document workshop agenda and successes and challenges for each session and share with administrative staff.
+- Document work-related successes and challenges and share with administrative staff.

 - Adhere to policies of the organization and contracted sites (school districts, community. organizations), reporting any incidents or problems to leadership and school administrators and GSP Administrative staff.